barryclark/jekyll-now/_posts/2020-01-27-Payments-Intro-Part2.md

 Take a look around you.
 Try to count how many items **only** originate from your country alone.
 Chances are you have not managed to count many.

-With international trade so prevalent, money crossing borders is crucial to keep our world connected But how does water turn into oil? <sup>[1](#footnote_1)</sup>
+With international trade so prevalent, money crossing borders is crucial to keep our world connected.
+But how does water turn into oil? <sup>[1](#footnote_1)</sup>

 ### International payments - Nostro/vostro